By Elizabeth Millard

 There are numerous squat variations, but they all target two of your body's biggest muscles (the quads and the glutes) and enlist your hamstrings and calves in the process.
 You'll get your core working, too, since the motion fires it up to keep you stabilized.

 Although you'll need to focus on what level of resistance you want — bodyweight or loaded — depth should also be high on your checklist when it comes to form, according to Carol Mack, D.P.T., C.S.C.S., doctor of physical therapy and strength and conditioning coach.

-Speed up recovery and support muscle growth with the quick-releasing protein in LADDER Whey or Plant Protein.
-Shop all supplements here!
+Speed recovery and support muscle growth with the high-quality protein in LADDER Whey or Plant Protein.
+Shop all premium supplements.

 Getting as much depth in your squat as possible helps to fire up the muscles more efficiently, says Mack.
 But determining how low you should go can vary from person to person.

 “[Squat] depth is going to depend on more factors than you might think — whether you have knee, hip, or ankle pain, and if you have enough hip mobility to go deeper." says Mack.